kovs705/kovs705/README.md

 My name is Eugene, I'm Swift developer.
 Love learning foreign languages, coding apps that I want to use daily and spend my spare time playing on musical instruments

 🔥 **I’m currently working on:**
- - 💊 private multiplatform app
+ - 💊 StartUp porject in India
  - 🧪 Preview Debugger (see in `my packages` below)
  - 📱 SquidNote (see in `my other projects` below)